 Identifying and assessing the individual and collective needs of students continues to be an emphasis for the school.
-At Year 7-10 level classes are of mixed ability however teachers who had classes on at the same time were encouraged to focus their teaching programmes, particularly in literacy and numeracy, on individual or small group needs that challenge and develop the abilities and skills of every student with particular emphasis on bringing a local context to the learning.
+At Year 7-10 level classes are of mixed ability however teachers who had classes on at the same time were encouraged to focus their teaching programmes, particularly in literacy and numeracy, on individual or small group needs that challenge and develop the abilities and skills of every student with particular emphasis on bringing a local context to the learning..

 At Year 11, 12 and 13 levels the school offers a wide range of subject options and the timetable committee endeavour on every occasion to give students their first choice of subjects.
-We have added to the diversity of subjects available to our students during 2021 by including a line of options that are particularly aimed at the more practically minded students.
-For example: Food Manufacturing, Apiculture Sport Development, Fitness, Urban Farming, Building and Construction and Tourism and Hospitality.
 The implementation of NCEA alignment has made a significant difference to courses we can offer and we are being creative with learning programmes to ensure students have appropriate learning opportunities.
 Teachers are adapting their programmes to suit the needs of the students, particularly in practically based subjects such as Workshop Technology, Catering etc. There has been a continued development of our relationship with outside providers eg. Wintec and Pacific Coast with our students performing well and gaining many credits.